rust-basel/fullstack-rust-workshop/src/06-creating_a_database.md

     axum::serve(listener, app).await.unwrap();
 }
 ```

+This allows to access the state (db) from each handler function by using it as function parameters.

 In the next chapter, we will write `controllers` functions for update, read and delete endpoints, where we use the database.